What is full mouth reconstruction?

 Full mouth reconstruction is the process of rebuilding or restoring all of the teeth of the upper and lower jaws.
 It is required only in the case of severe dental problems.
 The treatment may also be called full mouth restoration or full mouth rehabilitation.

-With aesthetic skill and the science of restorative dentistry, Drs.
-Michael and Pamela Adams can improve the health, function and beauty of your smile.
+With aesthetic skill and the science of restorative dentistry, Dr. Michael and Pamela Adams can improve the health, function, and beauty of your smile.
 They can also coordinate the use of other dental specialists as needed.

 Is full mouth reconstruction carried out by one dentist?

-Full mouth reconstruction will likely involve a cooperative effort between a restorative or general dentist and a number of dental specialists.
+Full mouth reconstruction will likely involve a cooperative effort between a restorative or general dentist and several dental specialists.
 These specialists might include an endodontist (who specializes in tooth pulp), an oral surgeon, a periodontist (who specializes in gum treatment), and possibly an orthodontist (who specializes in the movement of teeth into proper alignment).